 I often give talks and teach workshops for non-technical folks working in tech.
-Common themes include the realities of managing and scaling a remote team, developing managers, investing in company culture, and other “people ops” topics.
+Common themes include managing remote teams, training for new managers, and other “people ops” topics.

 If any of these topics sound like a fit for your upcoming event, please reach out.

 As your company grows, so does the workload.
 Everyone has too many things on their plate and hiring can start to feel like the magic wand that would solve all of your problems.
 But hiring can exacerbate the organizational issues you already have (and leave you with even more!) when it’s not done strategically.